Can I get a mortgage with a bad credit rating?

 You should call us without charge or obligation to establish if we can assist you.

-What if my credit history is really bad?
+What if my credit rating and history is really bad?

 If you have a history of mortgage arrears, Debt Management Plans, Bankruptcy, or multiple Defaults or County Court Judgements, there will still be some options for you.

 You will need a larger deposit the more bad credit and the more recent the bad credit you have on your credit file.

 I need to raise more cash from my home?

 If you need to remortgage to raise extra cash but have a low cost mortgage that you do not want to lose, we can help.

 We can raise extra funds for you whilst leaving your current deal untouched.